FIFA Club World Cup: Performances by confederation

-Africa's best representatives were TP Mazembe from the Democratic Republic of the Congo and Moroccan club Raja Casablanca, which finished second in 2010 and 2013, respectively.
+Africa's best representatives were TP Mazembe from the Democratic Republic of the Congo and Moroccan club Raja CA, which finished second in 2010 and 2013, respectively.
 Asia's best representatives were Kashima Antlers from Japan, Al-Ain from the United Arab Emirates and Al-Hilal from Saudi Arabia, finishing second in 2016, 2018 and 2022, respectively.
-North America's best result was Mexican team Tigres UANL, which earned a second-place finish in 2020.
+North America's best result was Mexican team UANL, which earned a second-place finish in 2020.
 These six clubs are the only sides from outside Europe and South America to reach the final.

 Auckland City from New Zealand earned third place in 2014, the only time to date that an Oceanian team reached the semi-finals of the tournament.

 Format and rules

-As of 2022, most teams qualify to the FIFA Club World Cup by winning their continental competitions, be it the AFC Champions League, CAF Champions League, CONCACAF Champions League, Copa Libertadores, OFC Champions League or UEFA Champions League.
-Aside from these, the host nation's national league champions qualify as well.
+Before the 2025 edition, most teams qualified to the FIFA Club World Cup by winning their continental competitions, be it the AFC Champions League, CAF Champions League, CONCACAF Champions League, Copa Libertadores, OFC Champions League or UEFA Champions League.
+Aside from these, the host nation's national league champions qualified as well.

+As of 2025, there are eight groups of four teams in the group stage.
+Standard rules apply, with each team in a group playing the other three, and earning three points for each win, one point for a draw and no points for a loss.
+The top two teams in each group qualify for the play-offs.
+In the case of a tie on points, the number of points scored in matches between the tied teams is used, then the goal difference between the tied teams and finally the number of goals scored between the tied teams.
+If this does not break the tie, additional rules are applied.

-The maiden edition of this competition was separated into two rounds.
+The maiden edition of the competition was separated into two rounds.
 The eight participants were split into two groups of four teams.
 The winner of each group met in the final while the runners-up played for third place.
-The competition changed its format during the 2005 relaunch into a single-elimination tournament in which teams play each other in one-off matches, with extra time and penalty shoot-outs used to decide the winner if necessary.
-It featured six clubs competing over a two-week period.
-There were three stages: the quarter-final round, the semi-final round and the final.
-The quarter-final stage pitted the Oceanian Champions League winners, the African Champions League winners, the Asian Champions League winners and the North American Champions League winners against each other.
-Afterwards, the winners of those games would go on to the semi-finals to play the European Champions League winners and South America's Copa Libertadores winners.
-The victors of each semi-final would play go on to play in the final.
+The competition changed its format during the 2005 relaunch into a single-elimination tournament in which teams played each other in one-off matches, with extra time and penalty shoot-out used to decide the winner if necessary.
+It featured seven clubs competing over a two-week period.
+There were four stages: the first round, the second round, the semi-final round and the final.
+In the first round, the host nation's club played against the Oceanian Champions League representative.
+The winner advanced to the second round, where it was joined by the African Champions League winners, the Asian Champions League winners and the North American Champions League winners.
+Afterwards, the winners of those games advanced to the semi-finals and played the European Champions League winners and South America's Copa Libertadores winners.
+The winners of each semi-final advanced to the final.
+With the introduction of this format, a fifth-place match was added, but was abolished after the 2021 edition.
+A third-place match was abolished after the 2023 edition.

-With the introduction of this format, a fifth place match and a spot for the host nation's national league champions were added.
-There are now four stages: the play-off round, the quarter-final round, the semi-final round and the final.
-The first stage pits the host nation's national league champions against the Oceanian Champions League winners.
-The winner of that stage would go on the quarter-finals to join the African Champions League winners, the AFC Champions League winners and the CONCACAF Champions League winners.
-The winners of those games would go on to the semi-finals to play the UEFA Champions League winners and South America's Copa Libertadores winners.
-The winners of each semi-final play each other in the final.

-Starting from 2022, the match for fifth place is no longer played.